hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

 a valid listener for the given service.

 The `-upstream` flag is specified to configure a private listener to connect to the service "db" as "web".
 The port is dynamic.
+The listener will bind to a loopback address only.

 Finally, the "web" task is configured to use the localhost address to connect to the database.
 This will establish a connection to the remote